-Saol Therapeutics Announces First Patient Dosed in Phase 2 RAISE Spasticity Trial Evaluating the Safety Profile of SL-1002 for Limb Spasticity
+Saol Therapeutics Announces First Patient Enrolled in Phase 2 RAISE Spasticity Trial Evaluating the Safety Profile of SL-1002 for Limb Spasticity

 "I am very proud of the work the team at Saol Therapeutics has done to achieve this important milestone for our company," said Saol Therapeutics CEO, David Penake.
 "Saol has heard from countless physicians about the need for efficacious, long-acting therapeutic agents to help manage spasticity, and we are grateful for the partnership of our trial sites to help advance the development of this therapy."

 In addition to the RAISE Spasticity Trial for the treatment of spasticity, Saol Therapeutics also announced a second open IND for SL-1002 for the treatment of pain related to osteoarthritis of the knee.
-The first patient in that trial – the COMPASS Osteoarthritis Trial – is expected to be dosed in Q2, 2022.
+The first patient in that trial – the COMPASS Osteoarthritis Trial – is expected to be enrolled in Q2, 2022.

 "Our recent strategic divestments have allowed Saol to expand investment in high-potential, clinical programs, including an additional study to evaluate the safety and efficacy of SL-1002 in patients with pain related to osteoarthritis of the knee.
 After successfully opening a second IND, we are ramping towards enrolling the first patient into the COMPASS Osteoarthritis Trial." added Penake.
 "Additionally, beyond the treatment of spasticity and pain related to osteoarthritis of the knee, we believe SL-1002 could have applicability in multiple potential conditions that we are currently exploring."